If the flu comes to call this season, send nasty symptoms packing quicker with tricks recommended by medical professionals.

 • Nausea, vomiting or diarrhea – more common in children than adults.

 To avoid catching the flu, the Centers for Disease Control and Prevention (CDC) recommends a yearly flu vaccine for everyone 6 months and older.
-Ideally, you should get your flu shot during the fall; however, it’s not too late to be vaccinated.
+Ideally, you should get your flu shot by the end of fall; however, it’s not too late to be vaccinated.
 It takes about two weeks after vaccination for protection to set in.
+If you do catch the flu after getting a flu vaccine, symptoms are typically milder and shorter in duration.

 To avoid giving the flu to others, practice good hand hygiene, stay home when you are sick, cough or sneeze into tissues and discard them properly, and wash your hands frequently with soap and water or use an approved hand sanitizer if soap and water are not available.